 Virginia has a countless number of haunted places, and they can be found in just about every area of the state.
-For the brave of heart who dare venture into some of these most haunted locations, I’ve mapped out a road trip that conveniently makes its way to seven of them.
+For the brave of heart who dare venture into some of these most haunted locations, we’ve mapped out a road trip that conveniently makes its way to seven of them.
 In just under six hours, you can make a circular route through the Eastern portion of the state, passing through Williamsburg, Virginia Beach, and other notoriously spooky towns.
-If you haven’t yet made plans for Halloween, this’ll make your evening all the more memorable…for better or for worse!
-For the interactive Google Map,
+Venture to the most haunted places in Virginia.
+This road trip will certainly make your evening all the more memorable…for better or for worse!
+For the interactive Google Map, click here.

-Have you visited any of these haunted locations recently?
-Be sure to share your experience!
+Have you visited any of the most haunted places in Virginia?
+Be sure to share your experience in the comments!